TimeleapLabs/unchained/quickstart.md

 on GitHub, find the latest Docker release file (file name ends with `-docker.zip`), download it, and uncompress it.

-Once done, head to the uncompressed directory.
+Once done, head to the uncompressed release directory.

 ### Node types
 The docker deployment is compatible with the 3 different node types: